-First, I draw on recent developments in critical ethnic studies to examine contemporary political phenomena and current debates in political theory.
-So far, this has taken the form of an article on anti-black racism, slavery, and biopolitics, and in-progress article manuscripts on how the “All Lives Matter” rejoinder to #BlackLivesMatter re-articulates anti-black biopolitics and racial liberalism, and on the legal writing of Sonia Sotomayor in relation to African-American political thought.
+Second, I draw on recent developments in critical ethnic studies to examine contemporary political phenomena and current debates in political theory.
+So far, this has taken the form of an article on anti-black racism, slavery, and biopolitics, and in-progress article manuscripts on how the “All Lives Matter” rejoinder to #BlackLivesMatter is conceptually and political connected to other modes of antiblack racism, and on the legal theory of Sonia Sotomayor in relation to African-American political thought.